stahlmanDesign/ImpactJS-ladder/README.md

 ```

-5. add one or more ladder entities to your game in Weltmeister.
+5. Add one or more ladder entities to your game in Weltmeister.
 The ladder is resizeable and contains its own texture.